ReflectsLight/al-quran.reflectslight.io/README.md

 them.

 <p align="center">
-  Open Source
+  <strong>Open Source</strong>
 </p>

 The source code of this repository is released under the terms of the GNU Public License (GPL).
-There's no restrictions placed on the right to modify, copy, redistribute and host the website on a web server / domain so long as it is within accordance with the GPL.
+There's no restrictions placed on the right to modify, copy, redistribute and host the website on a web server / domain of your own so long  as it is within accordance with the GPL.
 See [LICENSE](./LICENSE) for a copy of the license, and see [TLDRLegal](https://www.tldrlegal.com/license/gnu-general-public-license-v3-gpl-3)